-- the connection points at which a BorderGuard 5000 should be placed - the complement of trusted sites, and the method to identify traffic intended for each of them. - the type(s) of traffic to allow in from untrusted sites - the type(s) of traffic to block from untrusted sites - the type(s) of traffic to allow out to trusted sites - the type(s) of traffic to block to trusted sites
+- the connection points at which a BorderGuard 5000/6000 should be placed - the complement of trusted sites, and the method to identify traffic intended for each of them. - the type(s) of traffic to allow in from untrusted sites - the type(s) of traffic to block from untrusted sites - the type(s) of traffic to allow out to trusted sites - the type(s) of traffic to block to trusted sites

 Cryptographic Policy.
 For traffic to each trusted remote site, the local and remote Crypto-officers must agree on a Security Policy that meets both their needs.
-Security services offered by the BG5000 include:
+Security services offered by the BG5000/6000 include:

-• Encryption - prevents untrusted parties from examining the contents of traffic moving between sites.
-Five Approved encryption algorithms (DES, TDES, AES128,

-AES192, AES256) are available.
-The DES algorithms are included for compatibility purposes only.

-- Integrity Checking performs a keyed hash of each data packet, so that an enroute packet may not be altered by third parties, nor may they successfully introduce a new packet into the secured data stream.
-The Approved HMAC-SHA-1 is available. - Replay Prevention prevents attacks caused by re-introducing a previously sent legitimate data packet into a secured data stream.
+- Encryption prevents untrusted parties from examining the contents of traffic moving between sites.
+Five Approved encryption algorithms (DES, TDES, AES128, AES192, AES256) are available.
+The DES algorithms are included for compatibility purposes only. - Integrity Checking performs a HMAC of each data packet, so that an enroute packet may not be altered by third parties, nor may they successfully introduce a new packet into the secured data stream.
+The Approved HMAC SHA-1 is available. - Replay Prevention prevents attacks caused by re-introducing a previously sent legitimate data packet into a secured data stream.

-The BG5000 also offers data compression services for traffic moving between secured sites.
+The BG5000/6000 also offers data compression services for traffic moving between secured sites.

 FIPS Mode.
-The BG5000 Cryptographic Module offers both Approved and non-Approved cryptographic transforms.
+The BG5000/6000 Cryptographic Module offers both Approved and non-Approved cryptographic transforms.
 The Crypto-officer must ensure that only Approved transforms are in use by:

-- Selecting one of the AES128, AES192, AES256, DES, or Triple-DES cryptographic transforms. - If packet integrity checking is desired, selecting the HMAC-SHA1 algorithm.
+- Selecting one of the AES128, AES192, AES256, DES, or Triple-DES cryptographic transforms. - If packet integrity checking is desired, selecting the HMAC SHA-1 algorithm.
+Proper selection of Approved algorithms can be confirmed through a console command